 - Master’s & Sixth-Year Ceremony — Graduating students will receive seven tickets each.
 If you are a sixth-year candidate and do not possess a UConn ID: In order to be issued guest tickets, identify yourself as a sixth-year student and provide your PeopleSoft ID number to the ticket staff at the UConn Bookstore.
 Should you need more than seven tickets, please send an email to firstname.lastname@example.org to request extras.
 If you plan to participate in this ceremony, complete and submit this RSVP as soon as possible: grad.uconn.edu/graduate-students/commencement.

 - Undergraduate Ceremony — Graduating students will receive 10 tickets each.
-If you need additional guest tickets beyond the 10 allotted tickets for this ceremony, you will be able to request them via a web form that will go live on this page beginning Friday, March 29.
+If you need additional guest tickets beyond the 10 allotted tickets for this ceremony, you can request them via our web form.

 - Doctoral Ceremony — Graduating students will receive six tickets each.
 Should you need more than six tickets, please send an email to email@example.com to request extras.
 If you plan to participate in this ceremony, complete and submit this RSVP as soon as possible: grad.uconn.edu/graduate-students/commencement.

 Find additional information regarding where and when to pick up guest tickets.
 Please remember to bring your UConn ID with you when picking up tickets.

 Alcohol is not permitted at the ceremonies and will be confiscated before entry in Gampel and Jorgensen.

 For the safety of all, bags and backpacks larger than 10” x 10” are prohibited in the theater.
 Small bags and purses are permitted.
 An exception will be made for medically necessary items and diaper bags after proper inspection.
 All bags are subject to search.

 CAPS AND GOWNS